jason137/gads_26/lec02/unix0.md

 ## postscript

-Some Unix programs take longer than others to master, but the steep learning curve tends to come with pretty incredible gains in productivity.
+Some Unix programs take longer than others to master, but you'll find that the investments of time you make will bring incredible gains in productivity.
+Be patient, search the internet for answers, discuss with your classmates, and ask lots of questions.

-One example is a text editor called `vim`, which you may find counterintuitive at first, but which pays good dividends as you gain [experience](http://vim-adventures.com/).
+One example of a steep learning curve is a text editor called `vim`, which you may find counterintuitive at first, but which pays dividends as you gain [experience](http://vim-adventures.com/).